CHAPTER 1 - THE GOVERNMENT PURCHASE CARD PROGRAM

 c.
 Orientation and training are prerequisites to receiving GPC delegated authority via an appointment in JAM.
 Training requirements are listed in Chapter 4.

 d.
-Generally, only a Government employee can be a cardholder or billing official.
+Generally, only a government employee can be a cardholder or billing official.
 National Guard traditional members and State employees should not be CHs or BOs.
 The following exceptions apply:

-1) Foreign nationals may be appointed as CHs only if they are direct hires working for the U.S. Government.
+1) Foreign nationals may be appointed as CHs only if they are direct-hires working for the U.S. Government.
 However, commanders/directors should consider the potential consequences of appointing foreign nationals as CHs in countries where Status of Forces Agreements (SOFAs) or local laws do not subject the foreign national employee to the same pecuniary or general financial liability or disciplinary actions for charge card violation as U.S. citizens.

-2) Junior Reserve Officer Training Corps (JROTC) instructors are members of the Armed Forces in accordance with USACC Regulation 145-2, section 4-2, and may be designated micro-purchase procurement authority as GPC cardholders.
+2) Junior Reserve Officer Training Corps (JROTC) instructors are members of the Armed Forces in accordance with USACC Regulation 145-2, section 4-2, and may be designated micro- purchase procurement authority as GPC cardholders.
 See FAR 1.603-3(b).

 1-6.
 Applicability

 a.
+These procedures apply to all GPC purchases with cards and convenience checks issued by the Army.
 Non-Army tenant organizations issued Army GPCs or convenience checks by an Army contracting office are also subject to these procedures.
 All BOs, CHs, A/OPCs, Resource Managers (RMs), Logisticians, and other stakeholders participating in the Army GPC program are subject to these procedures, including any non-Army tenant organizations where the Army has contracting authority and oversight responsibilities (such as ANG units).

 b.
 The ODASA(P) has overall responsibility for the Army GPC program.
 Each Army command, organization, or activity utilizing Army GPCs has the responsibility for the following actions: